 At the Conclusion

-Anorexia and bulimia are poorly understood eating disorders linked to underlying deficits in the levels of happy hormones (neurotransmitters in the brain) that cause anxiety, depression, and other stress-related disorders.
+Anorexia and bulimia are poorly understood eating disorders linked to underlying deficits in the levels of happy hormones (neurotransmitters in the brain) that cause stress-related disorders.
 CBD oil acts to replenish these levels for uptake by the CB1 and CB2 receptors providing antioxidant and neuroprotective benefits.
 In conjunction with cognitive behavioral therapy and other interventions, people with these eating disorders can expect to develop a healthier attitude and relationship with food and live healthier lives.

 - American Psychiatric Association DSM-5.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 2013.